Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

 .. figure:: /images/RiggingEnvelopePrinciples3DViewEditMode.jpg
    :width: 250px

-   A bone in Envelope visualization, in Edit mode.
+   A bone in Envelope visualization, in Edit Mode.

-If a bone is visualized as *Envelope*, in *Edit mode* and in *Pose mode* you can see the area of influence, which depends on:
+If a bone is visualized as *Envelope*, in *Edit Mode* and in *Pose Mode* you can see the area of influence, which depends on:

 - the *distance* property